 Since early 2009, Ontario utilities have been working with their smart meter providers to understand the security features of the networks, best practices for their deployment and new features that are being developed for future implementation within the smart meter networks.
-In November 2009 the Information and Privacy Commissioner of Ontario released the report Smart Privacy for the Smart Grid which identified areas of concern to be addressed in the area of smart meter and smart grid devices.
-Going forward, annual security audit has been budgeted, as this is a prudent approach to satisfying the due diligence requirements for protection not only of the customer information, but also to ensure that access to the infrastructure is properly protected, thereby securing against unwanted modifications to data collection and/or load-control functionality.
+In November 2009 the Information and Privacy Commissioner of Ontario released the report 'Smart Privacy for the Smart Grid' which identified areas of concern to be addressed in the area of smart meter and smart grid devices.

+Going forward, annual security audits will be budgeted, as this is a prudent approach to satisfying the due diligence requirements for protection not only of customer information, but also to ensure that access to the infrastructure is properly protected, thereby securing against unwanted modifications to data collection and/or load-control functionality.
 Security of the network and ensuring that customer data is protected at all times has resulted in the development of governance standards requiring extensive security measures such as NERC (North American Electric Reliability Corporation).
 The NERC reliability standards are developed by the electricity industry using a balanced, open, fair and inclusive process managed by the NERC Standards Committee.

-For many Ontario LDCs, including IHDSL, completing a security audit at a NERC, NIST (Network Information Security & Technology) or comparable level would be a cost-prohibitive exercise.
-Therefore, a consortium of 31 Ontario LDCs has worked together with a consultant in the issuance of the November 2010 "Smart Meter Network Security Audit Services" Request for Proposal.
+For many Ontario LDCs, including Orillia, completing a security audit at a NERC, NIST (Network Information Security & Technology) or comparable level would be a cost-prohibitive exercise.
+Therefore, a consortium of 31 Ontario LDCs worked together with a consultant in the issuance of the November 2010 "Smart Meter Network Security Audit Services" Request for Proposal (Appendix 5).

 The objective of the RFP was to select an audit partner who would complete a security audit of the Sensus AMI systems for consortium members with Sensus technology in place, and to the work with Sensus towards the implementation of viable countermeasures to resolve all security concerns.
 The selected audit firm first completed an in-depth security review at one participating LDC in the consortium that has the Sensus solution.
-Once this review is complete, the audit firm then reviewed completed infrastructure questionnaire from all remaining participating LDC's to confirm that their Sensus AMI systems are configured in the same manner as the lead LDC.
-The security audits have included end to end AMI infrastructure from the meter to utility systems and home area network.
-The final security audit report will be available in late January, 2012.
+Once completed the audit firm then reviewed an infrastructure questionnaire completed by all the participating LDC's to confirm that their Sensus AMI systems are configured in the same manner as the lead LDC.
+The security audits included end to end AMI infrastructure from the meter to utility systems and home area network.
+The final security audit report was issued in February, 2012.